-The Columbus Foundation has mobilized The Columbus Foundation Disaster Relief Fund to help you provide support for those affected.
-All donations to this fund will benefit the American Red Cross, Grand Bahama Disaster Relief, and Salvation Army.
+The Foundation has mobilized The Columbus Foundation Disaster Relief Fund to help you provide support for those affected.
+All donations to this fund will benefit the American Red Cross, the Greater New Orleans Foundation's Hurricane Ida Disaster Fund, and The Salvation Army.

 PAST DISASTER RELIEF EFFORTS:

 · Dayton Oregon District Tragedy - August 2019

 · Hurricanes Michael and Florence - September 2018

 · Hurricanes Harvey, Irma, and Maria – August-September 2017

 · The Carolinas Flood Disaster Relief – October 2015